ihuseynoff/ionic-segment/README.md

 # How to use it

 ### JS/CSS Imports
-Please first imports the following JavaScript/CSS file imports in your index.html.
+Please imports the following JavaScript/CSS file in your index.html.

 ```html
 <link rel="stylesheet" href="bower_components/ionic-segment/dist/ionic-segment.css">